yingfc/cse403/README.md

 ---

 ### Repository layout
-The Repository focuses mainly on splitting the backend and the frontend components of the project.
-The backend portion currently has a db folder that will keep track of the databases of available rooms and reserved rooms and assign students their reserved rooms.
-Further segmentation when we start interacting with different UW databases and APIs to get their list of rooms and update reservation information in both environments.
-The frontend portion simply contains a components folder that will be segmented further later on for each component added to the webpage with desceptive folder names.

 ### Tool sets
 This frontend of this project will be implemented with React.js and the backend will use Node.js with typescript.